Ipsen appoints Sandra Silvestri as EVP, Chief Medical Officer and Head of Global Medical Affairs, Patient Safety and Patient Affairs

-PARIS, FRANCE, 24 April 2023 – Ipsen (Euronext: IPN; ADR: IPSEY), a global specialty-driven biopharmaceutical company, announced today the appointment of Sandra Silvestri, M.D., Ph.D., as EVP, Chief Medical Officer and Head of Global Medical Affairs, Patient Safety and Patient Affairs, effective 5 May 2023.
-She will serve on the Executive Leadership Team (ELT) and report directly to Ipsen’s Chief Executive Officer (CEO), David Loew.
+PARIS, FRANCE, 24 April 2023 – Ipsen (IPNIPSEY, a global specialty-driven biopharmaceutical company, announced today the appointment of Sandra Silvestri, M.D., Ph.D., as EVP, Chief Medical Officer and Head of Global Medical Affairs, Patient Safety and Patient Affairs, effective 5 May 2023.
+She will serve on the Executive Leadership Team (ELT) and report directly to Ipsen's Chief Executive Officer (CEO), David Loew.

 "Along with the ELT, I am very pleased to welcome Sandra to Ipsen.
 Her deep experience in every aspect of Medical will be critical as we continue to broaden our pipeline while delivering our specialty medicines to even more people around the world," said David Loew, CEO, Ipsen.